 Please note: All events and attractions are FREE* with Admission to the CNE (August 17 to September 3, 2018).

 You can bring your own food and non-alcoholic beverages into the CNE.

 *not including rides and games

 The CNEA appreciates the efforts of our partners, the Ontario Ministry of Children, Community and Social Services and the City of Toronto.
-They will distribute the passes through their programs that work with low-income earners, persons receiving support from the Ontario Disability Support Program (ODSP), youth and families receiving support from Youth Outreach Workers, as well as parents receiving Ontario Works support who are interesting in taking their children to the CNE.
+They distributed the passes through their programs that work with low-income earners, persons receiving support from the Ontario Disability Support Program (ODSP), youth and families receiving support from Youth Outreach Workers, as well as parents receiving Ontario Works support who were interested in taking their children to the CNE.

 Participating Ontario Disability Support Program (ODSP) Offices:

 Passes were also available at select agencies provide Youth Outreach Worker programs across the Greater Toronto Area and could be accessed in-person, on a first-come, first-served basis at:

 - Caribbean African Canadian Social Services